maviance/smobilpay-java/README.md

 Once the changes are done, you can compile and run the example code with your IDE.

-##Run the Example Files
+## Run the Example Files
 The example files portray how the different endpoints can be used.
 There are two ways to run the example files:
 >1.
 Through the command-line.
 >2.
 In a project.

-###A) Run Example in Command Line
+### A) Run Example in Command Line
 Let's consider that we have the version 1.1 of the api.
-As example, we can run the file **MasterData.java** which provide us information about the API such as:
+As example, we can run the file **Check.java** which provide us information about the API such as:
 - API version
 - Current user information (name, company, balance, ...)
 - List of merchants
 - List of available services.

-#### Step 1: Compilation
-**All the commands must be run in the folder containing the example file** <br/>

-In the [*AccessDetails.java*](src/main/java/org/maviance/s3pjavaclient/examples/AccessDetails.java) file provide in the example folder, enter the required Smobilpay Credentials.
-Create a folder called lib in which you will copy the S3P Jar client.<br/>

 Execute:
 ```
-javac -cp ".;lib/smobilpay-s3p-java-client-1.0.0.jar" MasterData.java
+javac -cp ".;lib/smobilpay-s3p-java-client-1.0.0.jar" Check.java
 ```
 This will generate of file **MasterData.class** with contents the byte code to run in the next step.